KCode816/Portfolio/README.md

 # Portfolio
 Menu things
-  1. Presentations
+  1. Presentations (link but look for other, better ways to attach them to the website)
+    a.
+Chat GPT
+    b.
+Insertion sort
-  2. Coding Projects (use details to do dropdown and attach using links to homepages, if homepage)
+  3. Coding Projects (use details to do dropdown and attach using links to homepages, if homepage)
-    a. encryption code
+    a.
+Encryption code
-    b. mini project website code
+    b.
+Mini Project Website code
+    c.
+Tutorials Website code
   4. Certificates
+    a.
+Python certificate
+    b.
+SQL certificate
   5. Other
-    a. grades
+    a.
+Grades from HPMS
-    b. mimo streak
+    b.
+Mimo streak
-    c. duo streak
+    c.
+Duolingo streak